khayber/garage-go/README.md

 There is also a monitor to check if the door has been open for longer than 1 hour, and closes it if that time is exceeded.

+## Configuration
+Some of the configuration is currently hardcoded.
+Specifically the GPIO pins and the automatic close feature.
+These need to have external configuration.

+The REST API requires server.crt and server.key PEM files for HTTPS.
+It also uses BasicAuth authentication and requires $USER and $PASS environment variables to be set.

+The Telegram bot requires a $TOKEN environment variable to be set.
+Get this from Telegram when you set up your bot with Botfather.

 ## Raspberry Pi GPIO
 I'm using the github.com/stianeikeland/go-rpio library for accessing the GPIO pins on the pi.